et-codes/songvote/README.md

 ### Songs
 - `GET /songs` returns a list of all songs
 - `POST /song` adds a song to the list
-  - Need to return the ID upon creation
-  - Need to sent 409 Conflict when song already exists
 - `GET /song/{id}` info for particular song
 - `POST /song/{id}` add vote or veto for a song
 - `PATCH /song/{id}` updates song information